yekeren/WSSGG/README.md

 ### 2.1 VG-GT-Graph and VG-Cap-Graph

 Typing ```sh dataset-tools/create_vg_settings.sh "vg-gt-cap"``` will generate VG-related files under the folder "vg-gt-cap" (for both VG-GT-Graph and VG-Cap-Graph settings).
-Basically, it will download datasets and launch the following programs under the [dataset-tools](dataset-tools) directory:
+Basically, it will download the datasets and launch the following programs under the [dataset-tools](dataset-tools) directory.

 | Name                                                                               | Desc.                                                 |
 |------------------------------------------------------------------------------------|-------------------------------------------------------|